rmtew/peasauce/README.md

 ### QT UI Keyboard Shortcuts

-* CTRL+g: Open a dialog to enter an address to jump to.
+* CTRL+G: Open a dialog to enter an address to jump to.
-* CTRL+o: Open a dialog to select a file to open to disassemble.
+* CTRL+O: Open a dialog to select a file to open to disassemble.
 * CTRL+Q: Quit.
-* CTRL+D: Go to the next data block that follows the current cursor position.
+* CTRL+D: Go to the next data block after the current cursor position.
-* CTRL+SHIFT+D: Go to the first data block that precedes the current cursor position.
+* CTRL+SHIFT+D: Go to the next data block before the current cursor position.
+* CTRL+F: Go to the next search match after the current cursor position.
+* CTRL+SHIFT+F: Go to the next search match before the current cursor position.
 * CTRL+SHIFT+RIGHT: Open a dialog with a list of references to the label at the current cursor position.
 * CTRL+RIGHT: Jump to an address referenced on the line at the current cursor position.
 * CTRL+LEFT: Return to the last address where you followed a reference from.